 In group addressed Mesh Data frames, a value of 0 indicates that none of the peer-specific mesh power modes of the mesh STA will be deep sleep mode.
 In group addressed Mesh Data frames, a value of 1 indicates that at least one of the peer-specific mesh power modes of the mesh STA is deep sleep mode.

-The Mesh Power Save Level subfield is reserved if the Power Management field in the Frame Control field is 0.
+The Mesh Power Save Level subfield is reserved if the Power Management subfield in the Frame Control field is 0.

 Format of individual frame types